2024’s Ultimate Boston Public Library Wedding Planing Guide

 Procedures for Wedding Vendors

-The Boston Public Library has distinct entrances for each of its Boston wedding locations.
-The McKim building's entrance for weddings and receptions is on Dartmouth Street.
-While weddings at Johnson Building will use the Bolyston Street entrance.
-This also serves as the entrance for handicapped guests of both Mckim and Johnson Buildings.
+The Boston Public Library has distinct entrances for each Boston wedding location.
+The McKim building's entrance for weddings and receptions is on Dartmouth Street, while weddings at the Johnson Building will use the Bolyston Street entrance.
+This also serves as the entrance for handicapped guests of both McKim and Johnson Buildings.
 Take note that you should contact the wedding coordinator at the Boston Public Library two weeks before the wedding to confirm the use of a handicapped entrance.

-There are several parking garages located conveniently near the library.
+Several parking garages are conveniently located near the library.
 Valet parking is located on Blagden Street.
-The event planner, client, or the caterer is responsible for organizing valet parking arrangements.
+The event planner, client, or caterer is responsible for organizing valet parking arrangements.

 An extra surcharge will be added for every hour extension or a fraction thereof.
-The set-up time for every wedding will be decided by the Events Department of Boston Public Library, with the earliest time upon the closure of the library to the public or unless approved in advance.
-If the party wishes to extend their wedding at the Boston Public Library, it should be arranged no less than 2 weeks prior to the wedding.
+The Events Department of Boston Public Library will decide the set-up time for every wedding, with the earliest time upon the library's closure to the public or unless approved in advance.
+If the party wishes to extend their wedding at the Boston Public Library, it should be arranged at least two weeks before the wedding.

 The Boston Public Library agrees to give the following provisions as needed – manager on duty, custodial services, security guards, a certain number of tables and chairs, and additional space within proximity for the breakdown of catered events and culinary staging.
 The outside event planner or the client is accountable for all equipment and technical staff needed for the event.
-Discuss with the Boston Public Library wedding coordinator in advance if your plan to use the library furniture.
-Certain items may not be permitted to use.
+Discuss with the Boston Public Library wedding coordinator if you plan to use the library furniture.
+Certain items may not be permitted to be used.

-The wedding client or the outside event organizer is responsible for making sure that the disc jockey or the band is aware of the limited electrical supply and the end time in the space.
-They must provide all the necessary equipment taped properly with non-residue tape in accordance with the events coordinator of the public library.
+The wedding client or the outside event organizer is responsible for ensuring that the disc jockey or band knows the limited electrical supply and the end time in the space.
+They must provide all the necessary equipment taped properly with non-residue tape in accordance with the public library's events coordinator.
 Public elevators should not be used to transport their equipment.
-Music is only allowed up to 2 am.
+Music is only allowed up to 2 a.m.

 In case of any damage, the outside event organizer or the client is accountable for any damage to facilities or equipment as stated under the contract.
-The public library shall notify the concerning party in writing regarding all the damages or cleaning considerations attributed to the event.
+In writing, the public library shall notify the concerned party regarding all the damages or cleaning considerations attributed to the event.

 History of The Boston Public Library

 Shepley Bulfinch oversaw a significant renovation of the McKim Building in the late 1990s and early 2000s.
-The multi-phase project repaired about 85% of the structure, and also included a design phase for the third floor's unfinished parts.
+The multi-phase project repaired about 85% of the structure and included a design phase for the third floor's unfinished parts.

 Exterior